 Hispanic Heritage Month (HHM) is celebrated every year in the United States from September 15 to October 15.
 To commemorate this important annual celebration of the Latino community, CHCI convenes more than 4,000 attendees from across the country at events held in Washington, D.C.
-Our 2016 HHM events will be held September 13-15, 2016 at the Walter E. Washington Convention Center.
+Our 2016 HHM events were held September 13-15, 2016 at the Walter E. Washington Convention Center.

 All proceeds from CHCI’s Hispanic Heritage Month events benefit our award-winning and nationally acclaimed programs—Ready to Lead, R2L NextGen, scholar-intern programs, internships, and fellowships—that not only transform the lives of the participants, but also create pathways to success that profoundly increase the contributions Latino youth make to their families, communities, and our society.